bparanj/crystal/programming/javascript/vue/plan.md

-Planning and Implementing Vue 3 Applications from Visual Designs: A Step-by-Step Guide
+Planning and Implementing Vue 3 Applications from Visual Designs

 Starting from a visual design or prototype and planning the implementation with components in Vue 3 involves a structured approach to break down the design into reusable components, define their responsibilities, and plan their interactions.